TopicLadder

 4

-Connect notes to project paths The notebook should point back to the ladders that explain missing concepts so it can guide future work.
+Connect notes to project paths The notebook should point back to the lessons that explain missing concepts so it can guide future work.
 Proof: The project note links to at least three TopicLadder pages.

 Project checklist